ropensci/oai/README.md

 [![Build Status](https://travis-ci.org/sckott/oai.svg?branch=master)](https://travis-ci.org/sckott/oai)

-`httsnap` is an R client to work with OAI-PMH services.
+`oai` is an R client to work with OAI-PMH services.

+There is [an OAI-PMH client][harv] but it's built on `XML` and `RCurl`, packages basically replaced now by `xml2` and `httr`/`curl`, respectively. `oai` is built on `xml2` and `httr`.
+In addition, attempt to give back data.frame's whenever possible to make data comprehension, manipulation, and visualization easier.

 ## Install